-If the Department of Justice and Regulation issues you with an Interim Negative Notice, its preliminary assessment of your criminal record or professional conduct determinations or findings has indicated that you should not pass the Working with Children Check.
+If the Department of Justice and Community Safety issues you with an Interim Negative Notice, its preliminary assessment of your criminal record or professional conduct determinations or findings has indicated that you should not pass the Working with Children Check.

 After you have been issued with an Interim Negative Notice, you can no longer withdraw your application.

 You will receive a letter with your Interim Negative Notice that:

 - outlines the relevant offence/s, pending charges, or professional conduct determinations or findings that led to you being issued with an Interim Negative Notice

 - lists all other offences or professional conduct determinations or findings

 - explains how and when to make a submission.

 If you believe there has been a mistake about your identity, or your criminal or professional conduct determination or finding, you must contact the department as soon as you receive the Interim Negative Notice.

 In your submission, you will have the opportunity to respond to the information the department intends to rely upon to make a final decision, and to explain why you believe you should pass or retain your Check.
 You must provide the submission by the due date stipulated in the letter, or the department will not consider it.

 You may wish to seek legal advice to assist you in preparing your submission.
 If you are unable to make your submission in writing, please contact the department to arrange another way of making your submission.